Easy vegan strawberry cupcakes that are packed with fresh strawberries and flavor! They are soft and fluffy and come together in just 1 bowl.

 https://www.hippiefantasy.com/blog-1/last-minute-valentines-day-the-vegan-way

 Thanks for your feedback Gel!
-It's great that you followed the grams but yes they aren't meant to be bready.
-It's hard to know what happened with yours because I wasn't there :(.
-If your batter was thick but not comparable to the picture above, it sounds like it's an ingredient issue!
-Can you describe what your batter was like?
-It definitely could be from overmixing or simply using ingredients that aren't room temperature.
-Were there gluey streaks in your final cupcakes?
-Let me know if there's anything I can do to help!
-Or if you have any pictures, you're welcome to email me :).
+It’s great that you followed the grams but they aren’t meant to be bready.
+From experience, it can be from overmixing.
+It’s okay if there are a few lumps in your batter!
+Alternatively, if your batter was thicker than the images above, it could be an ingredient issue for example if the ingredients weren’t at room temperature.
+Let me know if there’s anything I can do to help!
+Or if you have any pictures, you’re welcome to email me :).

 I'm not sure where you're based as Driscoll's strawberry punnets are a different weight internationally.
 Here, the punnets are 125g each so this recipe will need 3 punnets minus 1-2 strawberries.